akutz/go-generics-the-hard-way/03-getting-started/07-type-inference.md

 * a generic function
 * a generic constraint
-* a type alias that satifies the constraint
+* a new type definition that satifies the constraint

-Now we can use a single function to sum various types of numeric values ([Golang playground](https://gotipplay.golang.org/p/Jg9uCMglPC-)):
+Now we can use a single function to sum various types of numeric values ([Golang playground](https://gotipplay.golang.org/p/_PLH2reLokI)):

 ```golang
 func main() {